jessepav/lacygoill-wiki-backup/vim/qf.md

    - size
    - winid

-## What are the three properties that a qfl in Neovim currently misses, compared to Vim?
+## What are the properties that a qfl in Neovim currently misses, compared to Vim?

    - changedtick

-   - idx
+TODO: Aren't there other missing properties?
-   - size
+Like `qfbufnr`, `filewinid`, `module`, ...

 ##
 ## What's the 'context' property of a qfl?